James the Cat

-James the Cat is a 1984 British children's series created by Kate Canning and produced by Jan Clayton with Grampian Television.
+James the Cat is a 1984 Scottish animated children's series created by Kate Canning and produced by Jan Clayton with Grampian Television.
 It chronicles the many events which take place at the Cornerhouse (number 104) between James and his new animal friends.
 Fellow characters include Mrs. Lavender, a snail; Frieda, a kangaroo; Citroen, a French frog; Rocky, a dimwitted rabbit; and Dennis, a pink fire-breathing Welsh-accented Chinese dragon.
 There is also a beehive in the garden at the Cornerhouse.
 Next door are Ma and Pa Rat, and their rat children.

 Description

-The program changes quite a bit between the 2 series.
+The programme changes quite a bit between the two series.
 In the first, James is a newcomer to the garden at the Cornerhouse, and must learn to live with the other animals there.
 In the first episode of the second series, James becomes a diplomat (though sometimes he is referred to as a VIP).
 In subsequent episodes, he and the others travel to distant lands or receive important visitors.

-The show was revived in 1998 for Milkshake!

-VHS
+Home media

 There were two VHS tapes released by Tempo Video.

 Screen Entertainment also released one VHS tape.

+Reception

+Common Sense Media described the series as "Sophisti-catted tales best for older preschoolers".